Below are the frequently asked questions and responses from within the Biorepository and Pathology CoRE, categorized by type of services required.

 A: Generally, the turnaround time is two weeks.
 However, for urgent cases, the user should discuss directly with Dr. Yayoi Kinoshita to accommodate deadlines.

 Q: What is the cost of the macromolecular CoRE services?

 A: It depends on the service.
-Please contact Dr. Michael J. Donovan and Dr. Yayoi Kinoshita for the price list.
+Please contact Dr. Rachel Brody and Dr. Yayoi Kinoshita for the price list.